 Regular giving is key to helping the SPCA in the Wairarapa.
 Please become a regular giver for us by calling the Fundraising Team on 04 389 7387, or emailing firstname.lastname@example.org.

-Alternatively, you can make a donation on the Wellington SPCA website (ensuring you note that the funds are to be tagged to the Wairarapa).
+Alternatively, you can make a donation on the Wellington SPCA website.